KeirSimmons/CV/README.md

 [**Roboto**](https://github.com/google/roboto) is the default font on Android and ChromeOS, and the recommended font for Google’s visual language, Material Design.

 [**Source Sans Pro**](https://github.com/adobe-fonts/source-sans-pro) is a set of OpenType fonts that have been designed to work well in user interface (UI) environments.

-## Contact

-You are free to take my `.tex` file and modify it to create your own resume.
-Please don't use my resume for anything else without my permission, though!

-If you have any questions, feel free to join me at [`#posquit0` on Freenode](irc://irc.freenode.net/posquit0) and ask away.
-Click [here](https://kiwiirc.com/client/irc.freenode.net/posquit0) to connect.

-Good luck!

-## See Also

-* [Awesome Identity](https://github.com/posquit0/hugo-awesome-identity) - A single-page Hugo theme to introduce yourself.